 One common way of creating new words is by combining existing words together.
 When two or more words are combined to form a single noun, it is called a *compound noun.
 These nouns act as a unified concept and often have a different meaning than the individual words that make them up

 Every compound noun has at least two elements:

-In a compound word which is consisted of a preposition, the non-prepositional part is the head of the compound noun.
+In this example, the term 'note' is the dependent and the term 'book' is the head of the compound noun.

 Noun + Noun

 One way to create a compound noun is by combining two nouns together.